alexholcombe/twoWords/teaching/Honours_HowToRun.md

 To do so, I write code in [R](http://www.r-project.org/).
 But you may want to use something that doesn't require programming.
 Like Microsoft Excel.

 You'll have to work from the raw data file.
+Each time you run the program, it actually produces 3 files.
+The beginning of the name of each file indicates the participant's name, date, and time.

+* The .py file is just a copy of the program that generated the data (in case you change the program later, you will have this for reference)
+* The .log file contains various info and diagnostics about how the session went.
+* The .txt file is the actual data.

+Its format is tab-delimited columns, with one row for each trial.

 Pivottable